Ian-Kiprotich/Why-Code/README.md

 I guess I started think of this when I turned down promotions recently.
 Where was I going?
 What was my goal?
 If a turn down promotions, does that mean I created my own dead-end job?
 Does the goal of every job have to be moving up or is just getting better at what you do enough?

 Or maybe I just need a different mindset.
 A few years ago, when my own business went down the tubes, I decided to focus on my career as a programmer.
 I failed once, so maybe I wasn’t cut out for that.
 Or maybe I just always was and need to fail more to find success there.

+# Code 06

+**How do I find my why?**

+I think you first need to understand what makes you happy.
+Above I listed a few reasons one why people might enjoy coding, but it is deeper than that.
+This will be part of your personality and will carry throughout other aspects of your life, not just coding.

+For example, I find I am happiest when I am actively engaged in a project that requires thinking and problem solving.
+I can find this type of challenge in many areas.
+Some might be cooking, woodworking, model building, or even playing video games.
+Coding is another level of complexity for the thinking and problem solving, so I can enjoy it that much more.

+Once you know what makes you happy, you can begin to explore why you write code.
+For most, It is going to drive back to what makes you happy and fulfills your personality’s needs.
+Finding this answer isn’t going to be easy.

+Search yourself
+To answer the question “how do I find my why?”, you need to search yourself.
+Put some of that same deep thought that you put into your coding skills into an exercise of self-reflection.
+Here’s some steps you can take to get started!

+> Find a quiet place and time to allow some adequate reflection.
+Remove any distractions (turn off your phone, not just silence it!) and give yourself a solid hour of uninterrupted time for pure thought.

+>> Have a notebook and pencil ready.
+This needs to be a physical notebook to prevent any possible distraction, but something about physically writing something can help ideas flow more clearly.
+Eventually with practice of removing distractions, you can upgrade to typing on a physical keyboard.
+But to start, just have a notebook and pencil.

+>>> Reserve the first page of your thought session to be blank (we’ll write there later).
+Start to ask yourself questions that require deep thought.
+“What makes me happy?” is not sufficient here.
+You need to think about specific things you do and have done and analyze how they made you feel.
+Just like you analyze a problem for coding and how to solve it, we’re doing the same for the self-reflection.

+>>>> As you think, write down everything that comes to mind on that second page after the blank page.
+Write about experiences you’ve had, the good and bad in them, and the feelings around them.
+As you write, let the ideas flow.
+If you get on a tangent thought thread, write about it!

+>>>>> Once you think you understand what makes you happy, flip back to that first blank page and clearly write a paragraph about it.
+Try to summarize in just one or two sentences that specific thing that makes you happy.

+>>>>>> Also on the first page, think about the bad times.
+What made those things bad and why were you unhappy?
+Summarize this into a paragraph.

+>>>>>>> Let’s do a quick example thought thread.
+Maybe I can start thinking about jobs I’ve had.
+Eventually I might land on a specific one.
+I’ll think about the team I worked on, the hiring process, the projects I worked on.
+I might start to think about other teams I interacted with, how I was rewarded (or chastised potentially), and actions I took.
+I might also think about other factors in my life unrelated to the job.
+Maybe there were family struggles at the same time, or maybe life at home was smooth sailing.
+I might think about things that make me happy in each space and things that make me frustrated.

+I haven’t carved out a tip of the iceberg and I could keep going with a thought train here.
+That previous paragraph I was thinking about a specific job and some of the ups and downs.
+I’m sure I could have written pages and pages of the experience and feelings.
+As you dive more into deep thought like this, you may find you’ll do the same and that reserved hour is not